theDeadIns/zombie/README.md

 # Graphs

 These screenshots represent a part of the graphs that are generated.
-Due to the size of the second graph, we will only one example.
+Due to the size of the second graph, we will only show one example.

 ![Graph1](resources/Grafica1.png)